thiagowfx/thiagowfx.github.io/content/posts/2022-02-12-python-interactive-completion.md

 ---

-Sometimes I fire up a `python` interpreter in my terminal for quick prototyping, but often forget what the standard library method signaures are.
+Sometimes I fire up a `python` interpreter in my terminal for quick prototyping, but often forget what the standard library method signatures are.

 For example, how should I invoke `subprocess.call`?